exponea/exponea-flutter-sdk/Documentation/push-ios.md

 ## Prerequisites

-To be able to send push notifications to iOS devices from Engagement, you must:
+To be able to send push notifications to iOS devices from {user.mkg}, you must:

 - Obtain an Apple Push Notification service (APNs) authentication token signing key
-- Add and configure the Apple Push Notification Service integration in the Engagement web app
+- Add and configure the Apple Push Notification Service integration in the {user.mkg} web app

 > 📘
 >